harryzcy/artifact-store/README.md

 docker run -p 3001:3001 ghcr.io/harryzcy/artifact-store
 ```

-Note: the docker image uses `nonroot` user, (UID and GID: 65532) by default,
+Note: the docker image uses `nonroot` user (UID and GID: 65532) by default,
 so when mounting persistent volume, the permission need to be set accordingly.

 ## Runtime Environment Variables